kwokyto/a-safe-space/faq.md

 ### 14. Someone in the chat is making me uncomfortable, what do I do?

-Acreenshot the conversation and contact the admins.
+Screenshot the conversation and contact the admins.
 The admins will take it from there.
 Since deleting messages is not an option on the bot, any offensive messages cannot be deleted from history.

 ## Other Problems